 Restoring Your Driver’s License

 Once you find out your license is suspended or revoked, you must take action to ensure that you recive credit for your suspension.
-Our attorneys can review your driving record and determine whether we can correct the underlying issue that caused the suspension.
+Our Restoration Driver License attorneys can review your driving record and determine whether we can correct the underlying issue that caused the suspension.
 Often, a person is found guilty without ever receiving notice of the hearing.
 Many people find themselves in this situation.
 By reviewing your driving record, we can develop a plan of action so you can get your license back.

 In order to get credit for your suspension, you need to acknowledge it by either sending in your license to PennDOT or sending what is known as a “DL-16” acknowledging your suspension.
 A number of drivers serve their suspension, but never do either one of the above.
 The result is that, according to PennDOT, they never served their suspension.
 We can help you get credit for the time you served, so long as we can show that you did not drive.